A Parallel Direct Eigensolver for Sequences of Hermitian Eigenvalue Problems with No Tridiagonalization: Abstract

 \section{Abstract}

-In this paper, a Parallel Direct Eigensolver for Sequences of Hermitian Eigenvalue Problems with no tridiagonalization is proposed, denoted by \texttt{PDESHEP}, and it combines direct methods with iterative methods. \texttt{PDESHEP} first reduces a Hermitian matrix to its banded form, then applies a spectrum slicing algorithm to the banded matrix, and finally computes the eigenvectors of the original matrix via backtransform.
+In this paper, a Parallel Direct Eigensolver for Sequences of Hermitian Eigenvalue Problems with no tridiagonalization is proposed, denoted by \texttt{PDESHEP}, which combines direct methods with iterative methods. \texttt{PDESHEP} first reduces a Hermitian matrix to its banded form, then applies a spectrum slicing algorithm to the banded matrix, and finally computes the eigenvectors of the original matrix via backtransform.
 Therefore, compared with conventional direct eigensolvers, \texttt{PDESHEP} avoids tridiagonalization, which consists of many memory-bounded operations.
 In this work, the iterative method in \texttt{PDESHEP} is based on the contour integral method implemented in FEAST.
-The combination of direct methods with iterative methods for banded matrices requires some efficient data redistribution algorithms both from 2D to 1D and from 1D to 2D data structures.
-Hence, some two-step data redistribution algorithms are proposed, which can be $10\times$ faster than ScaLAPACK routine \texttt{PXGEMR2D}.
 For the symmetric self-consistent field (SCF) eigenvalue problems, \texttt{PDESHEP} can be on average $1.25\times$ faster than the state-of-the-art direct solver in ELPA when using $4096$ processes.
 Numerical results are obtained for dense Hermitian matrices from real applications and large real sparse matrices from the SuiteSparse collection.

 \ccsdesc[500]{Mathematics of computing~Mathematical software performance} \ccsdesc[500]{Applied computing~Mathematics and statistics}

 \keywords{Eigenvalues, Spectrum-Slicing Algorithms, Banded Matrices, Direct Eigenvalue Methods}